karussell/elasticsearch-reindex/Readme.md

 Then create a cron job which calls it with the periodic you like.
 But of course you can even call it manually in aperiodic cycles.

-See the source code to change index creation settings or if you want to delete the indices after leaving the roll alias
+To change the index creation settings just specify them in the request body.
+For other settings have a look in the source.

 # FAQ